yuma-tietiedaxiang/Race-To-The-Raft-Board-Game-Technologies-used-Java-Git-OOP-/admin/E-review-u7670957.md

 style.
 For example, camel nomenclature is used for method and variable names, and there are stylistic conventions such as code indentation.

-To point out errors in the code, the comment should be English to improve readability.
-And there may be instances where the code still attempts to draw when the number of cards requested is greater than the actual number of cards remaining in the deck without sufficient checking and handling during the card extraction process.
+To point out errors in the code, there may be instances where the code still attempts to draw when the number of cards requested is greater than the actual number of cards remaining in the deck without sufficient checking and handling during the card extraction process.
 This can lead to array out-of-bounds or other exceptions.